The 18 Best Things to Do in Point Reyes National Seashore

 How to Get to Point Reyes National Seashore

-Point Reyes National Seashore is located on the famous Highway 1 in West Marin about an hour north of San Francisco.
-Point Reyes great day trip or weekend getaway from San Francisco.
+Point Reyes National Seashore is located on the famous Highway 1 in West Marin, about an hour north of San Francisco.
+It is a great day trip or weekend getaway.

 Once you arrive in Point Reyes Station, all of the best things to do in Point Reyes are another 20 – 30 minute drive.
 The main road in Point Reyes is Sir Francis Drake Boulevard.